-One thing to understand is for the most part, spiders very rarely bite people.
-Many people see some kind of bump or mark on their skin and immediately start to assume it is a spider bite, however in reality it usually isn’t.
+One thing to understand is that spiders very rarely bite people.
+Many people see a bump or mark on their skin and immediately assume it’s a spider bite.
+It usually isn’t.

-Many spiders actually don’t even have strong enough fangs to pierce human skin, nor is their venom strong enough to do much damage to humans.
-Usually, a spider’s bite is venomous to their prey, but when you scale things up to a human size, it might just be a small itch, or some minor pain or swelling.
+Many spiders actually don’t even have strong enough fangs to pierce human skin.
+A spider’s bite is venomous to their prey.
+Humans may experience a small itch, minor pain, or swelling.

-In many cases, something that you think might be a spider bite or that looks like spider bite symptoms, aren’t actually spider bite symptoms.
+In many cases, something that you think might be a spider bite, usually is something else.
 It could be a skin issue, allergy, pimple, ingrown hair, bed sores, or sometimes even cancer.

-We really recommend reaching out to a doctor if you do have any skin issues or other things you may think are spider bite symptoms as a pest control service can do little to identify what pest problem you may have from a “bite” alone, nor would they have any type of medical advice or treatments they could give you.
+We recommend reaching out to a doctor if you have skin issues you may think are spider bites.
+A pest control service can do little to identify what pest problem you may have from a “bite” alone.
+They would not have any type of medical advice or treatments to provide you.

-Just recently we helped a mother who was sure that her child had been bitten by a spider because of a pair of puncture marks that were perfectly sized for a spider.
+Recently we helped a mother who was sure that her child had been bitten by a spider.
+The child had a pair of puncture marks that were perfectly sized for a spider.
 An inspection of the room showed no spider hanging out and the swelling and heat indicated some type of infection.
 She heeded our advice and sought medical attention.
 She found out it was some type of infection and the child was started on shots and antibiotics as needed.

 If you really do have a spider bite, here are 8 spider bite symptoms you can expect to see

-Again depending on where you live the chances of running into a highly dangerous spider in your home rarely happens, but if it were to happen, here are a few things you should look out for as possible spider bite symptoms.
+Depending on where you live, the chance of running into a highly dangerous spider in your home is rare.
+If it were to happen, here are a few things you should look out for as possible spider bite symptoms.

-1. Headache: Your body does what it can to try and fight off the incoming spider bite venom, unfortunately this causes more blood to flow to the area of the bite as a defense mechanism which also takes blood away from your head which can cause a headache.
-As the venom flows through your body, it can also go into your brain causing head pain as well.
+1. Headache: Your body does what it can to try and fight off the incoming spider venom.
+Unfortunately, this causes more blood to flow to the area of the bite as a defense mechanism.
+This takes blood away from your head, which can cause a headache.

 2. Fever: Depending on how venomous the spider was that bit you, it could cause mild itching on up to causing a fever as your body tries to neutralize the venom in your blood.

-4. Burning and pain: Similar to itchiness and redness of bite marks, a burning sensation may occur as well as a potential spider bite symptom.
-Again, this is usually rare, and if you are experiencing this, be sure to seek immediate medical attention as the bite could turn into something serious.
+4. Burning and pain: Similar to itchiness and redness of bite marks, a burning sensation may occur.
+Again, this is usually rare.
+If you are experiencing this, seek medical attention as the bite could turn into something serious.

 5. Nausea: In some cases this could happen as your body isn’t quite sure what is causing the problem.
 In an attempt to rid your body of any possible harmful things you may have ingested, it can cause vomiting to get rid of any potential threats.
 Unfortunately, this really won’t do much to neutralize anything if you really were injected with spider venom from a dangerous spider bite.

-6. Joint pain and Stiff Joints: Depending on the kind of venom that was in the spider bite, another spider bite symptom can be achy and stiff joints.
-Various kinds of spider venom can cause paralysis in their prey and this is a mild form of that, which can occur in humans because of their larger size.
+6. Joint pain and stiff joints: Depending on the kind of spider and venom, another symptom can be achy and stiff joints.
+Various kinds of spider venom can cause paralysis in their prey.

 7. Large Blisters: Another spider bite symptom that could potentially occur around the spider bite could be large swelling and blisters forming around it.